 Amount of Kratom: What Dosage Should You Use?

 Dosage is a matter of preference.
 The longer the tea steeps, the more alkaloids (such as mitragynine) there are in the tea and the more potent the tea will be.
 When selecting dosage, consider your tolerance level, health requirements, familiarity with Kratom, and how much or little you’ve eaten.
-Typically, you will find you will need to use more powder compared to when taking Kratom at your regular dosage via something like a Toss n’ Wash or when taking Kratom capsules.
+Typically, you will find you will need to use more powder compared to your regular dosage with something like a Toss n’ Wash or when taking Kratom capsules.
 If you buy Kratom that’s high quality, you can get away with less.